MahamedIsmail/Devops-Progression/Networking/NGINX_EC2_project/How_to_run_an_NGINX_Web_Server_on_an_EC2_instance.md

-In this README I will walk you through how to run an NGINX server on an AWS EC2 instance, and map it to a Cloudflare domain.
+In this README I will walk you through how to run an NGINX server on an AWS EC2 instance and map it to a Cloudflare domain.

  # 1. Buy a domain on Cloudflare